 Tips on How to Prevent Arthritis

 It is estimated that 20% of Americans over the age of 18 have arthritis in at least one joint.
 Our bodies are designed with shock-absorbing cartilage that cushions your bone and arthritis develops when that cartilage begins to deteriorate or can no longer function.
-This can be caused by overuse which will wear down the cartilage over time, or from inflammation within the joint.
+This can be caused by overuse which will wear down the cartilage over time, or from joint inflammation.
 Because there is no cure, advanced stages of arthritis can make it difficult to walk, move, open jars, or complete simple everyday tasks.
-However, there are steps you can take now to reduce the inflammation within the joints, lessen your pain, and potentially prevent arthritis.
+However, there are steps you can take now to reduce joint inflammation, lessen your pain, and potentially prevent arthritis.
+If you are looking to learn how to stop arthritis from progressing, read on.

 Early signs of arthritis